Published: September 19, 2010

 - Don’t be pressured into buying anything.
-Take time to understand the purchase, consider if you really need it and talk to knowledgeable family members or friends about it.
+Take time to understand the purchase, consider if you really need it and talk to knowledgeable family members or friends about the purchase.

 - Before signing any purchase agreement or contract, read the fine print.

-- Never sign your name on a blank piece of paper or on a contract that has blank spaces above the signature.
+- Never sign your name on a blank paper, or on a contract that has blank spaces above the signature.
 Con artists could use your signature to rip you off.

 - Never give your checking account or credit card numbers to someone who calls you on the phone, because they could use this information to steal money from your bank account or make unauthorized charges on your card.

 - Guard all personal information (such as your Social Security number) and bank account and credit card numbers.
 Tear up credit card offers, paycheck stubs, receipts and cancelled checks before you throw them away.
 Some fraud artists go into garbage cans to steal discarded papers that contain sensitive personal and financial information and use it illegally to set up credit in other peoples’ names.

 Why is it important to have financial goals?

 Setting financial goals is a way to plan for the future.
 By planning for things you want to accomplish, you have a better chance of having enough money when the time comes.
 For instance, long-term goals for many people include getting a better-paying job or a promotion, owning a home, starting a family and saving money for their children’s college and weddings.
 Long-term goals are things you want to accomplish in five to ten years.
 Short-term goals are things you’d like to do today, next week or over the next couple of years.
 For many people, short-term goals include finishing their education, getting a new job, planning a wedding, buying a car or taking a vacation.